owlike/genson/website/Documentation/Extensions.md

 **Note**

- - By default Genson JAX-RS integration enables JAXB annotations support.
+ - By default Genson JAX-RS integration enables JAXB annotations and constructors without arguments support.

-###Disabling Genson in Jersey 2###

- In Jersey 2+ Genson can be disabled by setting jersey.genson.disable property to true on your client/server configuration.

-{% highlight java %}
-// client
-ClientBuilder.newClient(new ClientConfig().property("jersey.genson.disable", true));
-// server
-new ResourceConfig().property("jersey.genson.disable", true);
-{% endhighlight %}

 ###Manual registration###

+The examples above are for Jersey, but ResourceConfig is just an implementation of Application interface.
+So you can achieve the same result without using Jersey but any other implementation of Jax-RS spec.
+You basically only have to implement getSingletons to return a Set containing your GensonJaxRSFeature instance or GensonJsonConverter.

-You can also manually register Genson in Jersey.
-On the server side:
+To manually register Genson in Jersey, on the server side:

 {% highlight java %}
-// Note that you can also provide an instance of GensonJsonConverter. final ResourceConfig config = new ResourceConfig().register(GensonJsonConverter.class);
+// You can also provide an instance of GensonJsonConverter. final ResourceConfig config = new ResourceConfig().register(GensonJsonConverter.class);
 {% endhighlight %}